Back to Blog

 Edge first, always

 Our APIs run at the edge, close to the user.
 Whether you are quoting a shipment in Edmonton, Lagos, London, or Houston, your request is handled by a server geographically near you.
-The result is faster quotes, faster booking, and faster updates.
+The result is faster quotes, faster booking, and faster updates as we onboard new corridors of the city.

 This matters because logistics is a real-time business.
 A 600 millisecond delay on a quote feels acceptable in a browser.
 It feels broken in a moving truck.